Low Carb Gold Coast 2022

 Dr. Matthew Phillips – A neurologist at Waikato Hospital, Hamilton, New Zealand with a passion to explore the potential feasibility, safety, and efficacy of “metabolic” therapies, such as fasting and ketogenic diets, in creating alternate metabolic states that enhance neuron bioenergetics and may lead to improvements in not only the symptoms, but also function and quality of life, for people with Parkinson’s, Alzheimer’s, and a variety of additional neurological disorders.
 In 2017-2018, his team conducted a world-first randomised controlled study of a ketogenic diet in Parkinson’s.

-Dr Anja Michel – Completed a Masters in Biological Sciences before emigrating to Australia in 2007 to complete her PhD.
-She then commenced medical education at Medical School at The Queensland University to become a Physician Associate and has developed a strong interest in functional medicine; a division of medicine that considers a biology-based approach and focuses on the root problem of complex diseases.
+Dr Anja Michel – Completed a Masters in Biological Sciences before emigrating to Australia in 2007.
+She then commenced medical education at Medical School at The Queensland University to become a Physician Associate.
+Once she entered General Practice she uses a Low Carbohydrate / ketogenic diets to treat chronic diseases and has later developed a strong interest in functional medicine; a division of medicine that considers a biology-based approach and focuses on the root problem of complex diseases.

 Dr Anthony Chaffee – A Neurosurgical Registrar who over a span of 20 years has researched the optimal nutritional habits for athletic performance and health.
 He has dedicated many years and a large part of his professional practice to the study and education of diet and nutrition, and personally practices a fully carnivorous diet.